 Om Mani Peme Hung

-Here’s a short video from Lobsang Wangdu to show how the Tibetans say it:
+Watch this short video from Lobsang Wangdu to hear the Tibetan version:

 - Sit in meditation on a cushion or a chair, keeping your back straight.
 If you’re using beads to keep count, hold them loosely in your hands at your belly.